Shivaji1902/data-analyst-jigar/README.md

 # data-analyst-jigar
-Exploratory Data Analysis
+# Exploratory Data Analysis
-Project Description: Exploratory Data Analysis (EDA) on Titanic Dataset Project Title: Surviving the Titanic: An Exploratory Data Analysis
+- Project Description: Exploratory Data Analysis (EDA) on Operating Power Water System
+- Project Title: Cooling tower permit issued: An Exploratory Data Analysis
-Objective: The primary goal of this project is to perform an exploratory data analysis (EDA) on the Titanic dataset to uncover patterns, trends, and insights related to passenger survival.
-By analyzing various features such as age, gender, class, and fare, we aim to understand the factors that influenced the likelihood of survival during the Titanic disaster.
+- Project Objective: The main goal of this project is to perform an exploratory data analysis (EDA) on the Vancouver city dataset to find the total issued permit for cooling water system.
+By analyzing various features such as system status, mechanical system type, we try to analyse the effect of that things on permit.
-Dataset: The Titanic dataset consists of passenger information from the ill-fated voyage of the RMS Titanic, including details such as:
+- Dataset: The operating power water system data from Vancouver City open data set, including some details such as:

-•	Passenger ID: Unique identifier for each passenger
-•	Survived: Survival status (0 = No, 1 = Yes)
-•	Pclass: Passenger class (1st, 2nd, 3rd)
+•	Operating permit numbers: unique number assign to each customer
+•	Address: Residential address
+•   Permit status: issued or not issued

+•	Mechanical stsyem type: System type (such as Rainwater Harvesting/Alternative Water Systems, Cooling tower)
 •	Name: Name of the passenger
 •	Sex: Gender of the passenger
 •	Age: Age of the passenger